Dkhodos/java_maze_solution/README.md

 ## Features

 - **Search Algorithms**: The project includes multiple search algorithms:
-  - A* Search
-  - Greedy Search
+  - A* Search: Uses a combination of the cost to reach a node and a heuristic to estimate the cost from that node to the goal.
+  - Greedy Search: Expands the node that is estimated to be closest to the goal using a heuristic.
-  - Uniform Cost Search
+  - Uniform Cost Search: Expands the node with the lowest path cost.
 - **Maze Parser**: Parses a maze from a file.
 - **Report Generation**: Generates an HTML report based on a given solution path through the maze.
 - **Search Executor**: Executes a list of search algorithms on a given maze, logs the execution time, displays the results, and generates a report for each algorithm.
 - **Maze Generator**: Generates random mazes based on a given difficulty level.
-- **Testing**: Comprehensive unit tests for the search algorithms, maze parser, and maze functionalities.
+- **Testing**: Comprehensive unit tests for the search algorithms, maze parser, maze functionalities, and maze path reconstruction.

 ## Classes

 - **Maze**: Represents a grid-based maze with nodes.
 - **Node**: Represents a point in the maze.
+- **MazePath**: Represents a path through a maze using a map to store the relationship between a node and its predecessor in the path.
 - **SearchAlgorithm**: An abstract class that provides the base for search algorithms.
 - **Frontier**: A priority queue-based frontier used in search algorithms.
 - **Logger**: Provides color-coded console logging.